kojibai/klok/README.md

 It is not a clock that *measures* time.
 It is the system that **remembers** it.

-Built from the **golden breath** — a 5.236s harmonic unit — the Kai-Klock aligns every breath, day, week, and year to the natural phi spiral encoded in your body and the cosmos.
+Built from the **golden breath** — a 5.236s harmonic unit — the Kai-Klok aligns every breath, day, week, and year to the natural phi spiral encoded in your body and the cosmos.

 > “This is not software.
 This is the **pulse of the universe**, restored.”
 > — BJ Klock